Atom Interferometry with Floquet Atom Optics

 The performance of Floquet atom optics in LMT interferometers can be further improved by increasing the laser intensity.
-Operating at a Rabi frequency of $15~\text{MHz}$ would raise the spontaneous emission limit per pulse to $99.9\%$, potentially supporting a momentum separation of $1000~\hbar k$.
+Operating at a Rabi frequency of $15~\text{MHz}$ would raise the theoretical limit for pulse efficiency to $99.9\%$, set by spontaneous emission loss due to the finite pulse duration.
+Floquet pulses approaching such efficiency can potentially support a momentum separation of $1000~\hbar k$.
 For a practical sensor, the interrogation time of the interferometer can be increased without adding spontaneous emission loss by shelving the atoms in the ground state~\cite{Rudolph2020}.
 Floquet atom optics are applicable to other systems where a discrete set of detunings must be addressed, such as dual-isotope LMT atom interferometers where the differential recoil velocity between the isotopes leads to Doppler detuning loss~\cite{Asenbaum2020, MAGIS}.
 Finally, these results have broad application in two-level systems exhibiting strong drive Rabi dynamics over a wide range of operating parameters.

-This work was supported in part by NSF QLCI Award OMA - 2016244, the Gordon and Betty Moore Foundation Grant GBMF7945, and the U.S. Department of Energy, Office of Science, QuantiSED Intitiative.
+This work was supported in part by NSF QLCI Award No. OMA-2016244, the Gordon and Betty Moore Foundation Grant GBMF7945, and the U.S. Department of Energy, Office of Science, QuantiSED Intitiative.